Beatrice Prentice

-Beatrice Prentice (September 1, 1884 – May 30, 1977) was a stage actress of the early 20th century.
+Beatrice Prentice (September 1, 1884 – May 30, 1977) was an American stage actress of the early 20th century.

 Family

 Per the baptismal records of Mount Vernon Trinity Church (Episcopal), New York, Prentice was born in Mount Vernon, the daughter of Fannie (Mills) and Daniel Prentice, but had ties to a prominent New York City family whose members were listed in the "blue book" social register.
 The other Prentices objected when she entered the acting profession.
 She married the silent film actor Harrison Ford on March 29, 1909.
 Because of her family's objection to her marriage, the union was not discovered by newspapers until late August 1910.
 Prentice was independently wealthy; she owned a lily farm in Bermuda.
 She met Ford when both were in the Soldiers of Fortune company.

 She had a brother, Edward H. Prentice, and a sister, Helen Prentice Frost.
 Edward Prentice was vice president and treasurer of the insurance firm of Fox & Pier, Inc. He died following a long illness in San Marino, California, on April 27, 1944, at the age of 67.
 His funeral was held at the Church of the Incarnation in New York City.